 During drop off and pick up staff responsible of it and parents will wear mask as they cannot keep 6 feet of distance during that process.
 Also parent will follow state order during those time about social distance with other families keeping 6 feet of distance.

 Kids’ shoes will remind out the classroom in shoes/boots shelf for Toddlers and Primary kids.

 The children will wash their hands after go inside the school, after/before eating time, after/before outside, after visit the bathroom.

 If a child or staff member develops a cough, fever, or shortness of breath, isolate them away from others immediately, and send them home as soon as possible.
 They should stay home until they are symptom-free (no cough or fever and no fever-controlling meds) for at least 10 day and they can return after 72 hours free of symptoms.

 Caregiver-to-child ratios and maximum group sizes must be adjusted to meet requirements for Emergency Child Care.
-This includes a maximum of 10 children in a center and 16 in home (divided in two group of 8).

 The group will maintain ratio and consistence in numbers of kids and days (minimum 4 days a weeks from 8 am to 4:00 pm).
 Tuition will be adjusting to those hours.
-Some exception will happen with previous authorization of Administration.
+Some exception will happen with previous authorization of administration.

 Children and staff will go outside regularly and spend as much time they can depend of the weather, Incorporate additional outside time and open windows frequently (working on garden, cleaning outside area or playing during regular outside time)